azureautomation/python_emulated_assets/README.md

 ## Enabling use of Azure Automation RunAs account locally for authenticating to Azure

 In order to authenticate with Azure resources, Azure Automation creates a [RunAs service principal](https://docs.microsoft.com/en-us/azure/automation/automation-create-runas-account).
 This service principal uses certificate-based authentication.
-Follow the following steps to add another certificate to the service principal that is used for authentication from the development machine.
+Use the following steps to add another certificate to the service principal that is used for authentication from the development machine.

 ### Install Azure CLI